Photo by Shutterstock

 Last spring, many of the 63 U.S. national parks closed to the public due to the coronavirus pandemic.
 In the following weeks and months, as social distancing in the great outdoors became increasingly accepted as a safe way to recreate, they began reopening, often with limited visitor capacity or requiring advance tickets or reservations.
 Many parks had (and still have) more limited services: Visitor centers and dining venues might be closed or have reduced hours, staffing may be reduced, and fewer in-person services may be available like guided hikes or ranger talks.

-The good news is that for summer 2021, all 63 national parks are open and only a small handful (six, as of now) require advance reservations of some kind:
+The good news is that for summer 2021, all 63 national parks are open.
+However, these six U.S. national parks require advance reservations of some kind:

 Yes, these are some of the more popular parks in the National Park System, but plenty of must-see parks like the Grand Canyon and Great Smoky Mountains don’t require advance reservations—though many parks still recommend them.
 Aside from the six we are breaking down for you, be sure to research any national park before you go as the entry requirements differ from one park to the next and may have changed even since last year.

 Additionally, parks may still require masks, even outside, when maintaining a safe social distance from others isn’t possible.
 Expect other COVID-19 health and safety protocols to remain in place.

 Here’s a cheat sheet on how to get last-minute reservations to these six national parks as they become available.

 In California’s Sierra Nevada, Yosemite National Park is home to the tallest waterfall in North America (Yosemite Falls), some of the largest trees on Earth (sequoias), and granite monoliths like Sentinel Dome, among other natural wonders.
 In 2019, nearly 4.6 million visitors descended on the park, a number that fell to 2.3 million in 2020 due to the coronavirus pandemic.